Sarah Baartman Centre of Remembrance

 The competition brief was extremely challenging, as the design had to deal not only with the issues of heritage, culture and the historical oppression of the Khoisan people, but also with intensive functional and spatial requirements, which needed to be accommodated for on a sensitive site, which forms part of a natural conservation area.

-For AOJ the competition brief was an architectural contradiction, as in essence it asked for structures of permanence that pay homage to a nomadic people who historically lived in harmony with nature.
+“The competition brief seemed to us a an architectural contradiction, as in essence it asked for structures of permanence that pay homage to a nomadic people who historically lived in harmony with nature” says Alessio Lacovig.
 This contradiction however became the key to their proposed scheme.

 The design was envisioned as a route, a journey that visitors to the site would have to make.
 The route would be guided by a series of buildings, strategically placed with site specific functions of community precinct and museum.
 Further to this a sensory experience, created through the manipulation of light, temperature and sound, would add to this journey.